-8. EIGHTH COMPONENT: BUSINESS ASSURANCES & DISCLOSURES FORM
+6. SIXTH COMPONENT: BUSINESS ASSURANCES & DISCLOSURES FORM

-Applicants are required to complete a Business Assurances & Disclosures Form.
-The form must be submitted in Adobe PDF format.
-This form is available on ARPA-E eXCHANGE at https://arpa-e-foa.energy.gov.
+Applicants are required to provide the information requested in the Business Assurances & Disclosures Form.
+The information must be submitted in Adobe PDF format.
+A fillable Business Assurances & Disclosures Form template is available on ARPA-E eXCHANGE at https://arpa-e-foa.energy.gov.
 A sample response to the Business Assurances & Disclosures Form is also available on ARPA-E eXCHANGE.

-In the Business Assurances & Disclosures Form, the Applicant is required to:
+As described in the Business Assurances & Disclosures Form, the Applicant is required to: